gek169/Simple_ISA/README.md

 Integer literals are default evaluated as decimal, like any other programming language, but by prefixing them with `0` (zero) you can make them be interpreted as octal, or `0x` (zero, lowercase x) to be interpreted as hexadecimal.

+### Macro evaluation order and macro evaluation bugs
+Macros are evaluated in the order of most recently defined to first defined.

+First defined macros include the builtin macros such as $, @, the space, and the percent directive.

+Builtin macros *except for %, space, and tab* are parsed on macro lines.
 ### Tips for doing stuff
 If you've written x86 or any other assembly language for a machine with lots of registers, you may find SISA-16 very limiting.